flutter/website/src/content/platform-integration/web/building.md

 short-title: Web development
 ---

-This page provides an overview of how to configure, run and build a web application using Flutter.
+This page provides an overview of how to configure, run, and build a web application using Flutter.

 ## Requirements